 No impact.
 The project site is located within the Butte County Groundwater Management Plan area.
-As referenced, the site is within the Sacramento River Valley Groundwater Basin and Vina Subbasin.
-Provided future development of Parcel 2 is consistent with the zoning designation, the project would be part of demand projections through 2030 as summarized above.
-Butte County is currently developing portions of Groundwater Sustainability Plans for the Vina, Wyandotte Creek and Butte Subbasins as required per the 2014 Sustainable Groundwater Management Act.
-These plans have not yet been completed.
+As referenced, the site is within the Sacramento River Valley Groundwater Basin.
+Provided future development of Parcels 1 and 2 is consistent with the zoning designation, the project would be part of demand projections through 2030 as summarized above.
 No impact would occur under this threshold.